 The Medicare statute authorizes teaching hospitals to receive DGME and IME payments associated with residents training in nonhospital sites if they incur "all or substantially all" of the training costs.
 In 1999, CMS issued a regulation defining "all or substantially all" of the training costs as the residents' stipends and benefits plus physician supervisory costs.
-In 2005, CMS changed the regulatory definition of "all or substantially all" of the nonhospital site training costs at the nonhospital site.
+In 2005, CMS changed the regulatory definition of "all or substantially all" of the nonhospital site training costs to be 90 percent of the residents' stipends and benefits plus physician supervisory costs at the nonhospital site.